Skip to main content

 • Many others within the EMS and health care industry, local and state agencies, and academic institutions

-For more information, contact the Concentration Coordinator Dr. Jackson Deziel or visit the Graduate School Catalog.
+For more information, contact the Concentration Coordinator or visit the Graduate School Catalog.

 Health Education is an essential health service that involves the practice of four core activities: